Dyvil/Dyvil-Language-Reference/headers/header-files.md

 # Header Files

 **Header Files** are a special file type that allows the collection of Import and Using Declarations, Operators and Type aliases.
 They are created with the `.dyh` or `.dyvilh` file extension and allow the definition of the above header elements, but not classes.
-To use header files from within other files, one can include them with the `include` keyword.
+To use header files from within other files, one can include them with the `using` keyword.
 This has the same effect as copying the code from the header into the source file:

 `MyHeader.dyh`: